oberdiek/latex-tds/readme.txt

 --------------------
 * From the sources a TDS compliant tree is constructed and populated.
   The zipped result is distributed.
-* All the documenation is generated from the sources.
+* All the documentation is generated from the sources.
 The PDF files are user friendly and provide navigational support with bookmarks and links.
-* The PDF files are postprocessed to reduce the file size.
+* The PDF files are post-processed to reduce the file size.

 Scope
 -----